fingerthief/recommendarr/README.md

 - **Sonarr & Radarr Integration**: Connects directly to your media servers to analyze your TV and movie collections
 - **Plex & Jellyfin Integration**: Analyzes your watch history to provide better recommendations based on what you've actually watched
 - **Flexible AI Support**: Works with OpenAI, local models (Ollama/LM Studio), or any OpenAI-compatible API
-- **API Proxy**: Routes requests through a server-side proxy to avoid CORS issues and hide API keys
+- **API Server**: Routes requests through a server-side proxy to avoid CORS issues, store credentials securely, and hide API keys
 - **Customization Options**: Adjust recommendation count, model parameters, and more
 - **Dark/Light Mode**: Toggle between themes based on your preference
 - **Poster Images**: Displays media posters with fallback generation